-- How well-targeted are your leads? – a low lead-to-client conversion rate indicates that you should step up your lead targeting game
+1. How well-targeted are your leads?
+A low lead-to-client conversion rate indicates you should improve your lead targeting strategy.

-- Are your value propositions and sales slogans aligned with your actual product? – if you catch new leads with false promises, they will soon realize it and walk away
+2. Are your value propositions and sales slogans aligned with your actual product?
+If you catch new leads with false promises, they will soon realize it and walk away.

-- Is your sales process efficient? – if you attract many highly targeted leads but fail to convert them to customers, it might be time to review your sales process
+3. Is your sales process efficient?
+If you attract many highly targeted leads but fail to convert them to customers, it might be time to review your sales process.

 Here’s a graph by Marketo that shows the average conversion rates for various marketing channels: